reubenharry/haskell-docs/docs/docs/thinkingfunctionally/immutability.md

     x += i
 ```

-This imperative approach isn't usually the natural approach in a functional language.
+This imperative approach isn't usually the natural one in a functional language.

 !!!
 Note
     There are simple ways to write code like this, e.g.: